-Before you turn the camera on and start your interview you need to practice.
-You need to interview your subject and from what you learn you then formulate your questions so that the responses help convince the audience what you want them to know just as a lawyer does to convince a jury what they want them to know about their client.
+Before you turn the camera on and start your interview, you must practice.
+You need to interview your subject, and from what you learn, you formulate your questions so that the responses help convince the audience of what you want them to know, just as a lawyer does to convince a jury of what they want them to learn about their client.

-You do not want to sit down and just turn the camera on and ask the subject, “What is your story?” and expect them to give you a succinct well thought out presentation.
+You do not want to sit down, turn the camera on, ask the subject, “What is your story?” and expect them to give you a brief, well-thought-out presentation.

 Get to know your subject

-Even before you sit down and talk to the subject for the first time do all the research you can on the subject.
-Sometimes there have been other interviews done with the person that you can read or even watch.
+Even before you sit down and talk to the subject for the first time, do all the research you can on the subject.
+Sometimes there have been other interviews with the person you can read or watch.

-Other than learning about the subject being the person, learn all you can about the subject of the story.
-If they are a coffee farmer then learn all you can about coffee.
+Other than learning about the subject being the person, learn all you can about the story’s topic.
+If they are a coffee farmer, then learn all you can talk about coffee.